sid-thephysicskid/tool-vision/README.md

 3) Use an extension like Fatkun batch image downloader (https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf?hl=en) and ripme: https://github.com/RipMeApp/ripme

 Since I wanted the images to come from a variety of sources, including Reddit, to source real life pics taken by everyday people.
 I went with approach #3.

+# Data pipeline

+handler.py creates the pipeline for feeding the data to the model by downloading it from the Cloud Storage.
+A storage client is created that uses the credentials file which can be sourced from the service account under IAM roles.
+Please be sure to add the folder in .gitignore so you don't accidentally share that publicly.

+To split data into training, validation, and training, you can write a custom function (which is what I started with), but there's also a python package called 'split_folders' that can be implemented in one line.
+More details: https://pypi.org/project/split-folders/

+# Training

+trainer.py trains the MobileNetV2 model.
+Currently only the top layer is removed and a dense layer with dropout is added to finally output to the appropriate number of classes (8, in this case).
+Potential improvements in accuracy and F1 scores can be seen if we train more layers,those tests haven't been performed.
+2 callbacks, namely EarlyStopping and ModelCheckpoint are employed.
+ReducingLR on plateau is perhaps on utility as well for further optimization.

+.. to be continued